phoenixframework/phoenix_guides/docs/up_and_running.md

 ```
 $ mix ecto.create
-The database for HelloPhoenix.Repo has been created.
+The database for HelloPhoenix.Repo has been created
 ```

 > Note: if this is the first time you are running this command, Phoenix may also ask to install Rebar.
 Go ahead with the installation as Rebar is used to build Erlang packages.